kingb12/hf_libraries_demo/README.md

 This repo collects code examples and demos used for demonstrating different aspects of the Huggingface libraries, including transformers, datasets, evaluate, and (eventually) more.

+Be sure to check out Huggingface's [Course](https://huggingface.co/course/chapter1/1), for an in depth overview and tutorial from HF.

 ### Preamble: Python packaging

 Not required for anything in this course, but I often personally find it useful to organize my work as a Python package.